mijaz18/High-Efficiency-Version-Control-System/README.md

 - Store the old versions of the directories and meta data like which user made what change at what timestamp.
 Store old versions as a sequence of diffs to save memory.

+- Subdivide each file into smaller chunks and hash each chunk separately (adding another level to the merkle tree).
+By constructing the merkle tree in this way, we can identify the specific portion of a file which was modified.
+If there is a huge file with only one small modification, we only have to send over the chunk which contains this modification rather than the entire file.

 - Add other classic features of version control systems like branching, merging, etc.

 - Build a nice user interface using front end web technologies.